shapesmusic/Shapes-Basics-Draft/notes.md

   - focus, active listening
   - and pitch training. anchor and tensions, which will connect to analytical skills down the road
   - This is getting at an internal mechanism of being able to speak this language of pitches, that's controllable, it's part of a kind of fluency.
-  - (future talk) So you'll start to be able to hear a note in a song and know what it is, but you'll also be able to hear a note in your imagination and know what it is, and how to work with it, to sing it.
 - future talk
+  - So you'll start to be able to hear a note in a song and know what it is, but you'll also be able to hear a note in your imagination and know what it is, and how to work with it, to sing it.
   - Once you've got anchor, 2 higher, and 2 lower, when you think about it, that's already 5 of 7 notes of the shape.
 So you're already well on your way to building your internal instrument.
 To translate that to a *real* instrument will be an intellectual step, but you're developing the perception that underlies that.